Beloved Southeast Texas Winery, Free State Cellars, Rejunivates City of Orange, Texas

 After purchasing the deteriorated estate in 2017, the family quickly began the laborious act of reviving and rebranding.
 Unfortunately, Mother Nature dealt plenty of setbacks.
 With hurricanes, historical flooding, and a rare snowstorm, over 200 vines needed to be replaced, as well as the original tasting room.

 Luckily, the hardy muscadines continue to flourish in their vineyard along the banks of Adam’s Bayou.
-In August of 2018, Free State harvested their first successful bounty of muscadine.
+In August of 2018, Free State harvested its first successful bounty of muscadine.

 More Than Muscadines